Recycled Greeting Cards Flower Craft For Kids

-Greeting cards are fun to reuse for a preschool craft with scissors and glue.
-Recycle some cards with pictures of pretty flowers or other designs for this creative process art activity.
+Reuse greeting cards for a kids spring and summer craft.
+Choose cards with pictures of pretty flowers for this creative process art activity.

-Greeting cards are perfect for using in kids crafts.
-They have beautiful colors and designs, and are easy to cut and glue.
-It's nice to be able to reuse cards for an art activity to extend their special meaning.
+Greeting cards are ideal for reusing in kids crafts.
+They have beautiful colors and designs, they’re easy to cut and glue, and there’s no cost to you!

-Cards you receive for a holiday or birthday are often printed with pretty flowers, everything from a country garden to a bouquet of roses.
-The cards with flower designs are the ones to choose for this Spring process art activity.
+Holiday and seasonal cards are often printed with pretty flowers and landscapes, everything from a country garden to a bouquet of roses.
+The flower designs can be recycled for this beautiful art activity.

-This activity promotes fine motor skills and scissor practice.
-The activity should be child-led, meaning kids can choose the materials and create designs on their own.
+This activity can be child-led – kids choose the materials and create designs on their own.

-Set out several greeting cards along with a variety of basic craft materials.
-Then let kids explore the materials to create a flower garden - or anything they choose!
+Set out the cards along with a variety of basic craft materials.
+Then let kids explore the materials to create a flower garden – or anything they choose!

 Supplies for a flower garden art activity